philsf-biostat/SAR-2022-014-MM/README.md

 Objetivo

-Análise Estatística para PESSOA (LOCAL, aaaa)
+Análise Estatística para Marcelo Monteiro (INTO, 2022)

 ## Análises realizadas

 1. Análise descritiva
 1. Análise inferencial
-1. Análise de poder
-1. Imputação de dados faltantes
 1. Modelagem estatística

 ## Documentos